core-wg/yang-cbor/draft-veillette-core-yang-cbor-mapping-latest.md

 *	The associated ".sid" file(Optional)

 Registration of YANG modules is optional.
-When a YANG module is registered, the registrant MUST provide the module name and its contact information and/or a specification reference.
+When a YANG module is registered, the registrant MUST provide the module name and contact information and/or a specification reference.

 The registration of the associated ".yang" and ".sid" files is optional.
-When provided, the validity of the files SHOULD be verified.
+When provided, the validity of the files MUST be verified.
 This can be accomplished by a YANG validation tool specially modified to support ".sid" file verification.
 The SID range specified within the ".sid" file SHOULD also be checked against the "SID" range registry ({{sid-registry}}) and against the other YANG modules registered to detect any duplicate use of SIDs.

 Initial entries in this registry are as follows: